Mike Rogers (Alabama politician): Abortion

 Rogers is anti-abortion.
 As of 2020, he has a 100% rating from National Right to Life and a 0% rating from NARAL in 2018 for his abortion-related votes.
 He opposes banning federal health coverage if abortion is included and opposes using human embryos for stem cell research.
 Rogers has voted in support of efforts to restrict interstate transport of minors for abortions and allowing partial-birth abortion only if the mother's life is at risk.
 He also opposes human cloning and signed the No Taxpayer Funding for Abortion Act.
 He co-sponsored the Sanctity of Human Life Act.
 Rogers supported the 2022 overturning of Roe v.
-Wade and called it "the right decision to protect the innocent lives of unborn children."
+Wade, calling it "the right decision to protect the innocent lives of unborn children."

 Civil rights

 As of 2019, Rogers has a 19% rating regarding civil rights-related legislature from the NAACP.

 Rogers voted against the Violence Against Women Act in 2013.

-Rogers believes that marriage is between a man and a woman and voted for the Marriage Protection Amendment in 2004.
+Rogers voted for the Marriage Protection Amendment in 2004.
 In 2007, he voted against the Employment Non-Discrimination Act.
 Rogers has a 0/100 rating from the Human Rights Campaign regarding pro-LGBTQ policies.

 Crime

-Rogers opposed expanding federal hate crime law to include LGBTQ hate crimes.
+Rogers opposed expanding federal hate crime law to include crimes committed against LGBTQ people.
 He voted for the Second Chance Act of 2007.

 Economy

 Rogers is a signer of Americans for Tax Reform’s Taxpayer Protection Pledge.
 He voted for the Tax Cuts and Jobs Act of 2017.

+During the 2023 United States debt-ceiling crisis, Rogers voted for the Fiscal Responsibility Act of 2023.

 Foreign affairs

 In June 2016, Rogers called for the United States withdrawal from the United Nations in the wake of Brexit.
 On January 3, 2017, Rogers once again called for the U.S. to withdraw from the U.N., introducing the American Sovereignty Act of 2017.
 The bill still needs House, Senate, and presidential approval.
 On January 3, 2019, Rogers submitted a similar bill, H.R.204 - American Sovereignty Restoration Act of 2019.

-Rogers agrees with President Biden giving Ground Launched Small Diameter Bombs to Ukraine to increase their munitions range, but he believes the weapons should have been given to Ukraine earlier.
+Rogers supported the Biden administration giving Ground Launched Small Diameter Bombs to Ukraine to increase their munitions range, but said the weapons should have been given to Ukraine earlier.